Radboud-University/osc-nijmegen/docs/_pages/reproducibilitea.md

 ReproducibiliTea is a global initiative bringing journal clubs on reproducibility and open science to, at the time of writing, about 20 countries spread over 4 continents.
 There is more information on the initiative and current chapter on the [ReproducibiliTea website](https://reproducibilitea.org/).

 ## Next event
-Our next event will be on April 21, 2021, 15:00 CEST.
-For more information, see [here](https://openscience-nijmegen.nl/reproTea13/).
+Our next event will be on **May 19**, 2021, 15:00 CEST.
+For more information, see [here](https://openscience-nijmegen.nl/reproTea14/).
 For all future meetings, see our [agenda](https://openscience-nijmegen.nl/_pages/agenda/).